-- 6. Third, Morneau's alleged motive for the sale of the so-called "crown jewels"-that the ESL Funds were facing an "immediate need for cash" to fund redemption obligations-is a bald fabrication.
+- 6. Third, the Litigation Trustee's alleged motive for the "conspiracy"-that the ESL Funds were facing a "liquidity crisis" and were desperate for cash-is a bald fabrication.
 The ESL Funds had no need for cash.
 They had the option to distribute securities they owned in fulfilment of their redemption obligations, which, in part, they did.
 At the time of the dividend, the ESL Funds had far more cash and securities on hand than they needed to satisfy the outstanding redemptions.
 By the end of 2013, the ESL Funds had US\$1.433 billion in residual cash. - 7.
-Far from the alleged motive to "extract cash" from SCI to remedy a fabricated "urgent need for funds", Lampert's own actions demonstrate the opposite intention-to support SCI's long-term viability as a significant Canadian retailer.
+Far from the alleged motive to strip assets to remedy this fabricated "liquidity crisis", Lampert's own actions demonstrate the opposite intention-to support SCI's long-term viability as a significant Canadian retailer.
 Lampert's commitment to SCI began in 2002, and his stake in SCI, through one or more of the ESL Parties, only grew over time.
 In October, 2014, Lampert increased the ESL Parties' shareholdings in SCI to their highest level ever, namely 49.5%.
-Given that stake, no one had a greater interest in the success of SCI as a continuing retail business. - 8.
-As for the allegation that the directors breached duties they owed to the Pensioners, the directors did not in fact owe any fiduciary duty to the Pensioners in making decisions about dividends or making payments into the SCI pension plan (the "Plan").
-The fact is that the 2013 dividend was a reasonable exercise of business judgment at a time when SCI was clearly solvent.
+Given that stake, as well as Lampert's role as CEO of SHC, no one had a greater interest in the success of SCI as a continuing retail business than Lampert and the ESL Parties. - 8.
+As for the allegation that the directors breached duties they owed to SCI, the fact is that the 2013 dividend was a reasonable exercise of business judgment at a time when SCI was clearly solvent.
 The 2013 dividend, which had been anticipated by market analysts who covered the company, was publicly announced in November, 2013.
 After the dividend was declared, the market continued to ascribe substantial value to SCI as a going concern: in 2014, arm's-length bidders for SCI offered between \$14 and \$18 per share to purchase the company, valuing SCI at between \$1.4 and \$1.8 billion.
 SCI's market capitalization on the day after the dividend was paid was over \$1 billion.
-Morneau's attempt to attribute harm to the 2013 dividend some five years later is an exercise in arrant hindsight.

-- 9. Further, at the time the 2013 dividend was declared, SCI had made and continued to make all payments to the Plan that it was legally required to make.
-The amount of these payments was a small fraction of SCI's assets after the payment of the dividend.
-The financial position of the Plan had improved substantially since the most recent actuarial report that gave the position of the Plan as of December 31, 2010-a fact that was known to SCI's board when it declared the 2013 dividend, and that was confirmed in a subsequent actuarial report giving the financial position of the Plan as of December 31, 2013. - 10.
-SCI continued to operate, pay its debts and employ and pay benefits to its personnel for three-and-a-half years after it paid the 2013 dividend.
-Morneau does not seek to prove that the 2013 dividend caused SCI's 2017 insolvency because doing so would be impossible-the causes of SCI's 2017 insolvency had nothing to do with the 2013 dividend and certainly nothing to do with the ESL Parties. - 11.
-This claim should be dismissed not only because its allegations are unfounded.
-Its unprecedented attempt to reverse a solvent public company's more than five-year-old dividend would compromise corporate decision-making, undermine investment and create confusion and uncertainty in the Canadian capital markets.
+- 9. Further, no stakeholders were harmed by the 2013 dividend.
+SCI had virtually no long-term debt in December, 2013 and continued to discharge its current obligations in the ordinary course.
+The trade creditors the Litigation Trustee claims were oppressed or harmed by the dividend extended credit to SCI only after the dividend was announced, and therefore with full knowledge that it had been paid.
+Not only does this demonstrate the futility of the Litigation Trustee's claim; the facts also show the arrant hindsight on which the claim is founded.
+SCI continued to operate, pay its debts, employ and pay benefits to its personnel and fund its pension liabilities for three and a half years after it paid the 2013 dividend.
+The Litigation Trustee does not seek to prove that the 2013 dividend caused SCI's 2017 insolvency because doing so would be impossible-the causes of SCI's 2017 insolvency had nothing to do with the 2013 dividend and certainly nothing to do with the ESL Parties. - 10.
+This claim should be dismissed because its allegations are unfounded and because of the expiration of the limitation period by November, 2015.
+Its unprecedented attempt to reverse a solvent public company's more than five-year-old dividend would compromise corporate decision making, undermine investment and create confusion and uncertainty in the Canadian capital markets.